Aknilam/mouse-keyboard-bot/README.md

 # Should be

 + serialize track
-- saving multiple recordings to files
+- saving multiple recordings to files or serialize them
 - list of user-defined recordings
 - assign hotkeys to repeat recordings
 - nice interface